Samuel Hood, 1st Viscount Hood: Peace

 Hood was made an Irish peer as Baron Hood of Catherington in September 1782.
-During the peace, he entered the British Parliament as Member for Westminster in the election of 1784 where he was a supporter of the government of William Pitt the Younger.
-He became Commander-in-Chief, Portsmouth in 1786, after being promoted to vice-admiral on 24 September 1787, retired from the Portsmouth Command in 1789.
+During the peace, he entered the British Parliament as an MP for Westminster in the election of 1784 where he was a supporter of the government of William Pitt the Younger.
+He became Commander-in-Chief, Portsmouth in 1786, after being promoted to Vice-Admiral of the Blue on 24 September 1787, retired from the Portsmouth Command in 1789.
 He was appointed to the Board of Admiralty under John Pitt, 2nd Earl of Chatham, brother of the Prime Minister, in July 1788 and became First Naval Lord in August 1789.
 He became Commander-in-Chief, Portsmouth again in June 1792.

 Hood presided at the court-martial of some of surviving instigators of the mutiny on the Bounty, beginning on 12 September 1792.
 Among those on trial were crew members who were loyal to Bountys commanding officer, William Bligh, but were forced to remain on the ship after Bligh was cast away in an open boat.
 Of the ten defendants, four were acquitted and the remaining six were found guilty of mutiny and sentenced to death.
 Three were recommended for mercy and were pardoned.
 The other men found guilty were hanged from the yardarm of on 29 October 1794.

 French Revolution

 Defence of Toulon

-Following the outbreak of the French Revolutionary War, Hood became Commander-in-Chief, Mediterranean Fleet in February 1793.
-In August 1793 French royalists and other opponents of the revolution took over the city of Toulon and invited Hood, whose fleet was blockading offshore, to occupy the town.
-Hood, without time to request instructions from the Admiralty in London, moved swiftly to take command of the port.
+On 1 February 1793, the same day Revolutionary France declared war on Britain and brought it into the War of the First Coalition, Hood was promoted to Vice-Admiral of the Red.
+In the same month, he was appointed as the commander-in-chief of the Mediterranean Fleet.
+In August 1793 French royalists and federalists took over the city of Toulon and invited Hood, whose fleet was blockading offshore, to occupy it.
+Hood, without time to request instructions from the Admiralty in London, moved swiftly to take command of Toulon.

-Hood occupied Toulon on the invitation of the French royalists, and in co-operation with the Spaniards and Sardinians.
+Hood occupied the city in co-operation with Spanish and Sardinian forces.
 In December of the same year, the allies, who did not work harmoniously together, were driven out, mainly by the generalship of Napoleon.
-Hood ordered the French fleet burned to prevent it falling back into the hands of the revolutionary government in Paris.
+Hood ordered the French fleet in Toulon to be burned to prevent it falling back into the hands of the revolutionary government in Paris.